dirtsimple/postmark/README.md

 * `wp postmark sync <file>... [--force] [--porcelain]`
 * `wp postmark tree <dir>...  [--force] [--porcelain]`

 The `sync` command creates or updates posts or pages matching the given `.md` file(s), while the `tree` command processes all `.md` files within the named directories (and all their subdirectories).
 The `--porcelain` option makes the output silent except for the Wordpress post/page IDs of the synced files.
-(Which means you can get a file's Worpdress ID by passing its filename to `wp postmark sync --porcelain`.)
+(Which means you can get a file's Wordpress ID by passing its filename to `wp postmark sync --porcelain`.)

 By default, posts and pages are not updated unless the `.md` file has changed (or been moved/renamed) since the last time it was synced, but `--force` overrides that and syncs all named files or directories, whether changed or not.
 (This can be useful if you add or remove plugins that affect the sync process or format.)